raganwald/braythwayt.com/_posts/2014-09-30-an-open-letter-to-my-critic.md

 ---
 layout: default
-title: An Open Letter to a Critic
+title: An open letter to a critic
 ---

 Today, I saw this tweet from The Onion: